 To start, you will need to prepare the vegetables.
 That includes slicing all of your raw vegetables like the yellow and green squash and the eggplants.

 Then, you can also blanch and peel the tomatoes.
-Two tomatoes need to be sliced, and the remaining six can be diced (for the sauce).
+Three tomatoes need to be sliced, and the remaining can be diced (for the sauce).

 If you haven’t already, you can also roast and dice the yellow and red bell peppers.